Tower of Hallbar: The tower

 The narrow, five-storey tower is only 7.5 m square, with walls up to 1.6 m thick.
-Each level originally had a single room, with a winding stair, built into the thickness of the walls, wrapping around and linking the floors.
-At the basement level was a low-vaulted cellar with its own access.
-The main door was at the first-floor, level giving access to a small hall.
+Each level originally had a single room.
+A winding stair, built into the thickness of the walls, wraps around and links the floors.
+At the basement level is a low-vaulted cellar with its own access.
+The main door is at the first-floor level, opening onto a small hall.
 Above this are two further rooms, the second vaulted.

-The stair continues to a pyramidal cap-house, giving access to the east parapet walk.
+The stairs continue to a pyramidal cap-house, giving access to the east parapet walk.
 The west parapet walk is accessed through the garret room at this level.
 The parapet walks are corbelled, as is an oriel window in the south gable.

-A projecting garderobe was also added on the west wall in the 19th century.
+A projecting garderobe was added on the west wall in the 19th century.
 Within the outer face of the north gable is a dovecot, formerly accessed via a timber walkway from a high-level door.
 The chimney runs behind the pigeon holes, ensuring the birds were kept warm in winter.

 To the south of the castle, a barmkin or courtyard, approximately 30 m by 13 m, was originally surrounded by a stone wall.
 It is likely that the first-floor doorway was accessed from a walkway on top of the courtyard wall.

-The renovation of 1998 has been sensitively carried out, with few major alterations.
-The vaulted cellar now contains a kitchen, while a bathroom has been installed on the second floor, now subdivided into two rooms and a passage.
-Other works were carried out to strengthen the stone walls, and to reduce the weight of the roof.
+The renovation of 1998 was sensitively carried out, with few major alterations.
+The vaulted cellar now contains a kitchen, while a bathroom was installed on the second floor, now subdivided into two rooms and a passage.
+Other repairs were carried out to strengthen the stone walls and to reduce the weight of the roof.
 In the hall, the ceiling was painted with a medieval design incorporating the Lockhart arms.

 The tower is a category A listed building, while the ground to the south, which may once have formed a barmkin, is a Scheduled Ancient Monument.
 The tower itself was de-scheduled to allow the conversion works to go ahead.

 As of 2006, there is a house at Carluke High School named after the tower, although, for unknown reasons, the school spells it as "Halbar".